TTDP (IEC 61375-2-5)

 TTDP is managing train backbone inauguration (ETB inauguration) in train networks adopting the IEC 61375 train topology model.
 TTDP is a distributed protocol running on the train router nodes, here referred to as ETB nodes or simply ETBNs.

-The TTDP protocol provides a wide range of services listed below.
+The TTDP protocol provides a wide range of services described in the sections below.

-TTDP acts as a link aggregation control protocol on the train backbone, thereby replacing LACP for link aggregation for IEC 61375 backbone networks.
+TTDP acts as a link aggregation control protocol on the backbone network.

 With TTDP, ETBNs will discover other ETBNs present on the backbone and exchange information.
 This TTDP signalling in turn allows each ETBN to gather information about: